 If you run a report as a Power User and you don't have access to the folder: /Shared/Egnyte Reports/Folder Permissions Listing, you will find the report in a user-specific folder: /Shared/Egnyte Reports/Reports by Power Users/username/Folder Permissions Listing.

-The folder permissions report displays the following information in the CSV file:
+The folder permissions report displays the following information:

 - Folder: What folder the permissions were pulled from

 - Name*: The first and last name of the user